roadkell/ascii-logos/README.md

 ### To Do ###
-* Make low-res versions restricted to the charset of ASCII codepage 437
+* Make low-res versions restricted to the charset of ASCII CP437

 ### Legal Disclaimer ###